yubaotang11/yubaotang11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a forth year Ph.D. student supervised by Prof.[Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/), in Computer Science at Institute of Computing Technology, Chinese Academy of Sciences.
-My general research interests lie in the field of information retrieval and natural language processing.
-Now, My mainly focuses on generative information retrieval.
+My research is focused on information retrieval, and in particular on the recently emerging paradigm of generative retrieval.
+In generative retrieval, all information about the corpus is encoded within a consolidated model as its parameters.
+The model autoregressively generate relevant document identifiers for queries, while dense retrieval methods match pre-indexed documents with queries.
+Generative retrieval enables end-to-end optimization, faster inference, and reduced storage costs.
+My specific research explores generative retrieval modeling theory, relevance learning mechanisms for complex search scenarios, and practical applications.

 # 🔥 News
 - *May.
 2024*: &nbsp;🎉🎉 A research paper is accepted at The 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).